Women’s World Cup golden boot: Who’s leading the top-scorer standings?

 Hinata Miyazawa remains the top scorer with five goals

-The race for the Women’s World Cup golden boot is taking shape with the knockout stages underway in Australia and New Zealand.
+The golden boot remains up for grabs at the Women’s World Cup, and the final between England and Spain could determine who wins the award for the tournament’s top-scorer.

-Hinata Miyazawa is at the top of the standings with five goals, but Japan are out of the World Cup after their defeat to Sweden in the quarter-finals.
+Hinata Miyazawa remains at the top of the standings with five goals, even though Japan were knocked out of the World Cup after their defeat to Sweden in the quarter-finals.

-Alexandra Popp, one of the pre-tournament favourites for the golden boot, is also out and will be unable to add any more to her four goals after the two-time champions crashed out in the group stages.
+There are several players who come into the final on three goals and could win the golden boot if they score twice in the Sydney showpiece.

+England have three players on three goals, with Lauren Hemp and Alessia Russo both scoring in the quarter-finals and semi-finals.
+Lauren James scored three goals in the group stages, as well as making three assists, but the forward has not played since the last-16 after she was suspended for two matches for stamping on an opponent.

 Women’s World Cup golden boot standings